 Post MD local training programme is mainly an in-service training with scheduled training activities where the trainee will attend to the duties of a senor registrar under a specialist who has more than three years of experience following Board certification.
 The training will be conducted in two parts; i.e. six months of training in a peripheral unit approved by the BOS and six months in a unit approved by BOS for MD training where he/she has not worked before.
 In a case of special interest training, 50 % of the training attachments [both local and overseas] shall be done in a specialized unit keeping with the special interest area.
-The remaining portion of the training period, progress reports have to be submitted as specified by the PGIM based on the format shown in Annex24.
+The remaining portion of the training can be followed at general Forensic Medicine units.
+During the two year post MD training period, progress reports have to be submitted as specified by the PGIM based on the format shown in Annex24.
 During the entire period of post MD training the trainee shall maintain a portfolio as described below.
 Certification of satisfactory completion of local and overseas training should be forwarded to the Director, PGIM by the respective supervisors within one month of completion of training.